OrangeKami/T3A2-A/README.md

   - Allow managers (only) to add, edit, and delete their feedback before submission

-  - Allow managers (only) to edit other users' ICE score (impact, confidence, and effort)
+  - Allow managers (only) to edit other users' ICE scores (impact, confidence, and effort)

   - Enable users to search for projects